 Forget Command Options

---dataset: Dataset name or UUID to remove--data-id: Remove a single item from the specified dataset--everything: Remove all datasets and data for the current user
+--dataset: Dataset name or UUID to remove--data-id: Remove a single item from the specified dataset--everything(alias--all): Remove all datasets and data for the current user

 forget is the v1.0 deletion interface.
 If you still need the older delete flow, it remains available as a lower-level legacy command.Manage Configuration